Bill to Simplify OSHA Language Introduced

 OSHA has recognized that some of their regulations are a bit long-winded.
 In their most recent update to a new Hazard Classification System, they reduced the amount of text in virtually every section, adding additional appendices where information that is more detailed is necessary.

-If the Plain Regulation Act passes, you will see more and more standards mandated by OSHA and other Federal Agencies include simplifications like you see here.
+If the Plain Regulation Act passes, you will see more and more standards mandated by OSHA and other federal agencies simplified.

 This article includes the required standards and information for our top five OSHA Safety Sign Messages, including: